-The bathroom has been fully remodeled with skylights letting in lots of sunlight and modern fittings, including a large stand-in shower, toiletries by Aesop and a hair dryer.
+The bathroom has been fully remodelled with skylights letting in lots of sunlight and modern fittings, including a large stand-in shower, toiletries by Aesop and a hairdryer.

 It is a quaint mixture of modern appliances and fittings, with a touch of original features and country love.

 There is WiFi but in the hut but it’s not the strongest.
 I stayed there for a bit of a digital detox, so it was perfect to check my email and do some light work, but you’ll need to sit outside the cellar door to get strong and stable WiFi.